opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/active-directory-as-identity-provider-iam.md

 6. **Finish**: Deselect "*Configure claims issuance policy for this application*" and click *Close*.

 :::danger
-In Step 4 of the Relying Party Trust configuration, you’ll specify the Access Control Policy that governs who can authenticate via this trust.
-For the purposes of this blueprint we’ve selected the built‑in "*Permit everyone*" policy to streamline testing and validation.
-In your environment, however, you should work closely with your security and platform architects to choose a policy that enforces the appropriate controls (for example, requiring MFA, restricting by AD group membership, or integrating with Conditional Access rules) in accordance with your organization’s security guidelines.
+In Step 4 of the Relying Party Trust configuration, you'll specify the Access Control Policy that governs who can authenticate via this trust.
+For the purposes of this blueprint we've selected the built‑in "*Permit everyone*" policy to streamline testing and validation.
+In your environment, however, you should work closely with your security and platform architects to choose a policy that enforces the appropriate controls (for example, requiring MFA, restricting by AD group membership, or integrating with Conditional Access rules) in accordance with your organization's security guidelines.
 :::

 ### Setting the Secure Hash Algorithm